Using the Envoy Docker Image¶

 $ docker run -d --name envoy -e ENVOY_UID=777 -e ENVOY_GID=777 envoyproxy/envoy:v1.21.6

-This can be useful if you wish to restrict or provide access to unix sockets inside the container, or for controlling access to an Envoy socket from outside of the container.
+This can be useful if you wish to restrict or provide access to unix

-To run the process inside the container as the root user you can set ENVOY_UID to 0, but doing so has the potential to weaken the security of your running container.
+but doing so has the potential to weaken the security of your running container.

-Logging permissions inside the Envoy container
+Logging permissions inside the Envoy container¶

-The envoy image sends application logs to /dev/stdout and /dev/stderr by default, and these can be viewed in the container log.
+can be viewed in the container log.

-If you send application, admin or access logs to a file output, the envoy user will require the necessary permissions to write to this file.
-This can be achieved by setting the ENVOY_UID and/or by making the file writeable by the envoy user.
+necessary permissions to write to this file.
+This can be achieved by setting the ENVOY_UID

 For example, to mount a log folder from the host and make it writable, you can: